i05nagai/memorandum/language/english.md

     * n, v
     * he goes on a binge, drinks till he blacks out
 * indulge
+    * v, I, T
     * a period of excessive indulgence in an activity, especially drinking alcohol or eating.
+    * to allow yourself or another person to have something enjoyable, especially more than is good for you:
 * flimsy
     * flimsy yellow metrocards that must be swiped at precisely the right speed.
 * lycanthropy